Honor GT

 Honor GT is an Android-based smartphone developed and manufactured by Honor.
 It was released on December 17, 2024.
+A higher-end model, the Honor GT Pro, launched on April 23, 2025 with a larger battery and a Snapdragon 8 Elite chip rather than one from Gen 3.

 Specifications

 Display

 The device features a 6.7-inch AMOLED display with a resolution of 1200 × 2664 pixels and a pixel density of approximately 436 ppi.
 It supports HDR, a refresh rate of 120 Hz, and displays up to 1 billion colors.
 Brightness reaches 1200 nits in high brightness mode (HBM) and peaks at 4000 nits.
 The screen-to-body ratio is approximately 90.3%.
 An under-display optical fingerprint sensor is integrated into the screen.

 Performance

 Honor GT is powered by the Qualcomm Snapdragon 8 Gen 3 (4 nm) SoC.
 It includes an 8-core CPU and an Adreno 750 GPU.
 The device is available with either 12 GB or 16 GB of LPDDR5X RAM and comes in storage configurations of 256 GB, 512 GB, or 1 TB using UFS 4.0.
 There is no microSD card slot.
 In benchmark testing, the device scored approximately 2,120,000 in the AnTuTu performance test.
 It includes a thermal management system to regulate temperature under load.